 Q: How can I be sure that my trade secrets are protected?

 A: The best way to make sure your trade secrets are protected is to have an "intellectual property audit."
 This usually involves working with an attorney who can identify your trade secrets and determine the steps that can be taken to achieve better protection.
 The audit may also uncover ways to better protect your other intellectual property.
+Once ways to improve trade secret protection have been identified, policies and practices can be implemented to reduce the risks that trade secrets will be lost.
 It is a good practice to have an audit conducted every few years to ensure that your trade secret protection continues as personnel and business practices change.

 This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
-It was prepared by Ralph E. Jocke, a patent and trademark attorney with a worldwide practice, and a principal with Walker & Jocke, L.P.A., located in Medina, Ohio.
+It was prepared by Ralph E. Jocke, a patent and trademark attorney with a worldwide practice, and a principal with Walker & Jocke Co., L.P.A., located in Medina, Ohio.